-In our last few blog posts, Legacy Freedom, drug treatment in Charlotte, has talked in detail about recovery and how to deal with triggers during recovery.
+In our last few blog posts, Freedom Detox, drug treatment in Charlotte, has talked in detail about recovery and how to deal with triggers during recovery.
 It’s important to understand that along with identifying triggers, realizing that they can and will happen, and making a plan to help face the triggers, taking care of yourself is also key for fulfilling your commitment to recovery.

 Triggers are handled better when you’re healthy.
 Eating a well-balanced diet, getting at least 8 hours of sleep every night and exercising three or more times a week are all part of maintaining a healthy lifestyle.
 In addition, leading a healthy lifestyle also includes being aware of your emotions.

 These four emotions can lead you to relapse without being directly faced with a trigger.
 Making sure you keep these emotions in check and positive can keep you from relapsing, as well as, help you to face triggers in a mindset that’s sound and ready to overcome.
 Eat when you’re hungry, sleep or meditate when you’re tired, talk with a friend or support group when you’re lonely or angry.
 Don’t let these emotions overcome you to the point that you’re not able to deal with them in a healthy way.

 In addition to maintaining a healthy, well-balanced lifestyle, it's also important to understand that it's not OK to test yourself.
 You can deal with triggers when you face them, but testing the waters to see what happens is a bad idea.